Skip to main content

 How long do ezetimibe side effects last?

-Most side effects of ezetimibe tend to improve over time as the body adjusts to the medication.
-If side effects persist or worsen, treatment may need to be stopped.
-It can take about four to five days for the last dose of ezetimibe to be cleared out of the body, and side effects should subside within a few days after discontinuing treatment.
+Most side effects of ezetimibe tend to improve as the body adjusts to the medication.
+If side effects continue or worsen, treatment may need to be stopped.
+It can take about four to five days for the last dose of ezetimibe to be cleared out of the body since it has a half-life of around 22 hours.
+That means most side effects should fade within a few days after stopping the drug.

-Serious side effects, such as muscle damage, gallbladder inflammation, and problems with the pancreas, can have lasting consequences that may be irreversible.
+Serious side effects, such as muscle damage, gallbladder inflammation, and problems with the pancreas, can have longer-lasting effects that may be irreversible.
 Treatment with ezetimibe should be discontinued at the first sign of a serious problem.
-Consult a healthcare provider about any unusual side effects that arise.
+Any severe or unusual symptoms should be reported immediately to prevent complications.

 What are the long-term side effects of ezetimibe?